How to Install a SIM Card into an X2 Data Logger

-- Press down on the tabs of the top-facing UW8 P0 and UW6 Direct JST connectors and gently pull to remove them from the PCB.
+- Press down on the tabs of the upward-facing UW6 Direct and downward-facing UW6 RTU JST connectors and gently pull to remove them from the Main PCB.

-- Remove the 4 visible Phillips-head screws and lock washers from the top of the Main Board
+- Remove the 4 visible Phillips-head screws and lock washers from the top of the Main PCB

-- Gently lift up on the Main Board to disconnect the board-to-board connector and expose the RTU board.
+- Gently lift up on the Main Board to disconnect the board-to-board connector and expose the RTU PCB.

 - Use a 3/16″ nut driver or adjustable wrench to remove the four standoffs on the bottom of the PCB.

-- Tip the RTU board to reveal the modem and SIM card slot.
+- Tip the RTU PCB to reveal the modem and SIM card slot.

 - Gently push the tray downwards to unlock it as indicated by the inscribed ‘open’ arrow on the tray.